 When you write a DATA statement such as

-SAS data set names actually have two-part names in the form:
+SAS data set names has two-part names in the form:

 The part of the name before the period is called a libref (short for library reference), and this tells SAS where to store (or retrieve) the data set.

-The part of the name after the period identifies the name you want to give the data set.
+After the period, the part of the name identifies the name you want to give the data set.

-Temporary SAS files that are created during the session are stored in a special workspace that is assigned the default libref as Work.
+Temporary SAS files created during the session are stored in a particular workspace that is assigned the default libref as Work.

-When you end the session, the temporary library and its contents are deleted.
-To store files permanently in a SAS library, you have to assign it a libref other than the default Work.
+The temporary library and its contents are deleted when you end the session.
+Therefore, to store files permanently in a SAS library, you have to assign it a libref other than the default Work.